Home

 These plans describe activities that communities and individuals can undertake to become more fire safe (PDF format - Acrobat Reader needed):

-Kern River Valley Community Wildfire Protection Plan 18.8 MB
+Kern River Valley Community Wildfire Protection Plan 15 MB (February 2012 Update)

-Either come to our regular meetings or contact the individuals listed below.
-Except for a professional grants administrator, all of the council's work is done by unpaid volunteers or representatives from participating government agencies.
+Either come to one of our quarterly "stakeholder" meetings, contact the President, Lloyd Smith (below), or contact any of the individuals listed under "About Us."
+Except for a professional grants administrator and webmaster, all of the council's work is done by unpaid volunteers or representatives from participating government agencies.

 Your Contributions

 Financial contributions are welcomed and fully tax-deductible.
-(We provide you with documentation for the IRS).
+(We provide you with charitable contribution documentation for the IRS).

 The council is an IRS 501(c)3 charitable organization.
 The council obtains federal or state grants -- now totaling about $1 million over the last several years -- to pay for community fuel reduction projects and for community fire safe planning.